-Expense assumptions have been set as best estimate assumptions, based on the latest year's experience and the latest business plan.
+Expense assumptions have been set as best estimate assumptions, based on recent experience and the latest business plan.

 Some expenses were eliminated as one-off expenses which are not expected to occur regularly in the future.
-The amount of one-off expenses incurred during the first half of fiscal year 2013 and eliminated in the derivation of the assumptions was ¥130 million (pre-tax), which mainly relate to costs for system development.
+The amount of one-off expenses incurred during the fiscal year 2014 and eliminated in the derivation of the assumptions was 151 million yen (pre-tax), which mainly relate to costs for system development.

 The short period since Lifenet started operations causes a high per-policy expense in actual experience to date.
-The maintenance expense assumption has been set assuming a continuous increase in the number of policies in-force over the first 10 years (until March 31, 2018) of operation, so that the maintenance expense per policy decreases over this period, and the ultimate expense assumption has been allowed for from 2017 onwards.
-In setting Unit costs, Lifenet allow for consumption tax rates assumption (including local consumption tax), which has been set 5% (until March 31, 2013), 8% (from April 1, 2014 to September 30, 2015) and 10% (from October 1, 2015 onwards).
-Inflation rate is set to 0%.
+The maintenance expense assumption has been set assuming a continuous increase in the number of policies in-force over the first 10 years (until March 31, 2018) of operation, so that the maintenance expense per policy decreases over this period, and the ultimate expense assumption has been allowed for from fiscal year 2017 onwards.
+In setting unit costs, Lifenet allows for consumption taxes (including local consumption tax), of 8% (from April 1, 2014 to March 31, 2017) and 10% (from April 1, 2017 onwards), in accordance to the Act on Partial Amendment of the Income Tax Act etc. (Act No. 9 of 2015), which was issued on March 31, 2015.
+The inflation rate is set to 0%.